 - Alternative idea: If you’re pro-Elf, make it easier on yourself.
 The good ole Elf doesn’t need to build a Lego amusement park in the middle of the night and he doesn’t have to leave a gourmet treat for the kiddos every morning either.
 Keep it simple and keep it fun.
 Be creative without stressing yourself out about it.

 4. The Shopping Frenzy

-Professional Christmas cards are a sweet tradition, but they aren’t a must.
+Sending fancy holiday cards with professional photography is a sweet Christmas tradition, but those cards aren’t a must.
 It’s okay if you didn’t have time or money to schedule a photographer, buy matching red-and-white outfits, and order hundreds of glossy prints this year.
-Cards are a meaningful gesture, but don’t make them more difficult or expensive than they have to be.
-You can still have a great tradition by limiting your card list and having the kids help you craft some sweet letters with stickers and glitter—how fun is that?
-And, its more personalized!
+Cards are a meaningful gesture, but don’t make them more difficult or expensive than they need to be.
+You can still enjoy this tradition by limiting your card list and having the kids help you craft some beautiful letters with stickers and glitter.
+How fun is that?
+And it’s personalized!

-Or cut back on stress and use photos you took earlier in the year as your designated Christmas photo.
-You can print a simple 4x6 from your summer vacation and stick a "Merry Christmas" sticker on it.
+- Alternative idea: You can also just use photos you took earlier in the year as your designated family Christmas photo.
+Print a simple 4x6 from your summer vacation and plop a "Merry Christmas" sticker on it.
 Done and done.
-Keep your eyes peeled for websites like Shutterfly who routinely offer 10–15 free Christmas photo cards (you just pay the shipping costs).
+Keep your eyes peeled for websites like Shutterfly who offer 10–15 free Christmas photo cards.
+(You just pay the shipping costs.)

 6. Price-Inflated Plane Tickets